How-to: Write a parton-level Monte Carlo event generator: Exercises

 (where $\phi$ has been generated randomly and uniformly using a random number $R_4 \in (0,1)$: $\phi = 2 \pi R_4$) can be transformed into those in the lab frame via a Lorentz boost along the $z$-direction:

 where $\gamma = \sqrt( 1 / (1 - \beta^2) )$.

 The solution to this exercise is provided as a \verb+Python+ program as well, and generates a set of histograms using the \verb+Matplotlib+ library.

 Some suggestions for further investigations: \begin{itemize} \item Calculate the cross sections for di-lepton production via $Z\gamma$ at proton-proton colliders 8~TeV and 14~TeV using the \verb+cteq6l1+ PDF sets and compare to the \texttt{MadGraph} results: $\sigma(8~\mathrm{TeV})=(881.8\pm 1)$~pb and $\sigma(14~\mathrm{TeV})=(1684\pm 1.3)$~pb.
 Note that the minimum same-flavour lepton invariant mass was taken to be $60$~GeV and no other cuts were imposed on the leptons. \item Consider the modifications necessary to simulate a $p\bar{p}$ collider. \item The Les Houches file format allows one to write parton-level events and feed them into a general-purpose Monte Carlo for parton showering and hadronization.
-An explanation of how the format looks like is found in Appendix~\ref{app:fileformat}.
-An example Les Houches file and an input file for running with \texttt{Herwig++} are attached. \end{itemize}
+An explanation of how the format looks like is found in Appendix~\ref{app:fileformat}. \end{itemize}